MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 For the Hyperdrive part, the Microsoft CSV file is accessed directly from this Github <a href="https://raw.githubusercontent.com/MaheshKhatri1960/Udacity-Capstone-Project/master/heart_failure_clinical_records_dataset.csv">link</a> using Azure's TabularDatasetFactory class.

 ## Automated ML

+Please find below an overview diagram of the AutoML run operations with all it's different activities.
+This can be seen from the notebook automl.ipynb.

 ![Figure  - Overview of AutoML Run Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_1.png)